Charlton Heston: Family

 Heston said in a 1995 interview that he was not very good at remembering addresses or his early childhood.
 Heston was partially of Scottish descent, including from the Clan Fraser, but the majority of his ancestry was English.
-His earliest immigrant ancestors arrived in America from England in the 1600s.
+His earliest colonial ancestors arrived in America from England in the 1600s.
 His maternal great-grandparents and namesakes were Englishman William Charlton from Sunderland and Scotswoman Mary Drysdale Charlton.
 They emigrated to Canada, where his grandmother, Marian Emily Charlton, was born in 1872.

-In his autobiography, Heston refers to his father participating in his family's construction business.
+In his autobiography Heston refers to his father participating in his family's construction business.
 When Heston was an infant, his father's work moved the family to St. Helen, Michigan.
 It was a rural, heavily forested part of the state, and Heston lived an isolated yet idyllic existence, spending much time hunting and fishing in the backwoods of the area.

-When Heston was 10 years old, his parents divorced after having three children.
-Shortly thereafter, his mother remarried and Charlton, his younger sister Lilla, and brother Alan moved to Wilmette, Illinois.
-Heston and his siblings took the surname of his mother’s new husband; they attended New Trier High School.
-He recalled living there:
+When Heston was ten years old, his parents divorced after having three children.
+Shortly thereafter, his mother remarried and Charlton, with his younger sister Lilla and younger brother Alan, next moved to Wilmette.
+Heston and his two siblings took the surname of his mother's new husband.
+The three children attended New Trier High School, which would become the high school attended by Rock Hudson and Ann-Margret.
+He recalled living there, "All kids play pretend games, but I did it more than most.
+Even when we moved to Chicago, I was more or less a loner.
+We lived in a North Shore suburb, where I was a skinny hick from the woods, and all the other kids seemed to be rich and know about girls".
 Contradictions on paper and in an interview surround when "Charlton" became Heston's first name.
-The 1930 United States Census record for Richfield, Michigan, in Roscommon County, shows his name as being Charlton J. Carter at age six.
+His birth certificate lists his name as Charlton Carter, and the 1930 United States census record for Richfield, Michigan, in Roscommon County, shows his name as being Charlton J. Carter at age six.
 Later accounts and movie studio biographies say he was born John Charles Carter.
-When Russell Carter died in 1966, Charlton's brother and sister changed their legal surname to Heston the following year; Charlton did not.
+When Russell Carter died in 1966, Charlton's brother and sister changed their surname from Carter to Heston the following year; Charlton did not.